Seven Tried and True Methods to Care for your Lawn & Garden

 4. Remove Leaves from Your Lawn in Fall

 Unfortunately, different species of trees drop their leaves at different times during autumn.
 It's best to rake up these fallen leaves promptly, even if it means going over your lawn several times.
 Dead leaves can mat down, depriving your lawn of air, water and nourishment.
 It's also critically important to thoroughly remove all fallen leaves after all the trees have dropped theirs.
-Leaves left on a lawn over the winter can kill the grass beneath them.
+Leaves left on a lawn over the winter can destroy the grass beneath them.
 If you must postpone raking during fall, make sure to at least rake thoroughly before winter.
 Your grass will have a better chance of surviving without any autumn leaves covering it during the winter months.

 5. Remove Spent Plants in Fall